-Sci-Fi Nerd: Commentary, reflection and accolades from a fan’s point of view on all things sci-fi and fantasy.
+Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 A thinly disguised reference to the messiah myth was a cause of concern for censors in this iconic science fiction classic.

 We soon learn the alien’s name is Klaatu (Michael Rennie) Rennie represents a popular romantic ideal of the period.
 A mature man, sophisticated, educated, and reasonable, ivy-league professorial in appearance.
-The alien is taken to Walter Reid hospital where he undergoes treatment with success.
+The alien gets taken to Walter Reid hospital where he undergoes treatment with success.
 He applies an ointment he has with him on the wound which it quickly heals.

-As the story unfolds we meet more characters that play a role in the narrative: Helen Benson (Patricia Neal), her son Bobby (Billy Gray). her boyfriend Tom Stephens (Hugh Marlowe), and Professor Barnhardt (Sam Jaffe)
+As the story unfolds, we meet more characters that play a role in the narrative: Helen Benson (Patricia Neal), her son Bobby (Billy Gray). her boyfriend, Tom Stephens (Hugh Marlowe), and Professor Barnhardt (Sam Jaffe)

 The story mainly concerns itself with an alien visitation and the message he brings to our planet.
-It is a warning to change our ways or face elimination by the other races of our galaxy before we can bring harm to to other worlds with the technology we have developed and our war-like ways.
+It is a warning to change our ways or face elimination by the other races of our galaxy before we can bring harm to other worlds with the technology we have developed and our war-like ways.

-This film is a blunt expression of one of science fiction’s most important, and socially relevant roles in our world.
-To warn us we need to wise up before its too late, and reign in our aggressive tendencies before the technology we have developed causes our doom.
+This classic film still serves to warn us we need to wise up before its too late, and reign in our aggressive tendencies before the technology we have developed results in our doom.
 Gort represents an enforced system of staying reasonable in our dealings with each other and finding ways to avoid war and conflict as a means of reaching solutions when disagreements occur.
 This movie represents a plea for peace and the abandonment of warfare altogether before its too late.
-A direct, and not too subtle response to the creation of the atomic bomb and nuclear energy, which was a major concern for our world in the years following the second world war and still is today.
+A direct, and not too subtle response to the creation of the atomic bomb and nuclear energy, which was a significant concern for our world in the years following the second world war and still is today.